openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``siteinfo.bbclass``
 ====================

-The ``siteinfo`` class provides information about the targets that might be needed by other classes or recipes.
+The :ref:`siteinfo <ref-classes-siteinfo>` class provides information about the targets that might be needed by other classes or recipes.

 As an example, consider Autotools, which can require tests that must